data-lessons/SQL-business/_episodes/00-sql-introduction.md

 * Data inconsistency:<br>
 Imagine if the vendor changed its phone number.
 Then multiple changes has to be made.
 There are only 5 rows here so it might be easy to change everything.
-However, if the data size gets large, mistakes are likely to occur.<br>
+However, if the data size gets large, mistakes are likely to occur.
 If you thought about storing these information in few different Excel files, <b>great idea!
-You are on the right track </b><br>
-However, if you want information from all files at the same time, how do you combine them?
+You are on the right track. </b> However, if you want information from all files at the same time, how do you combine them?
 If each file contains thousands of rows, Ah... <br>
 ![excel2](../img/00_2.png){:width="700px"}

 * Slow with large sets of data:<br>